percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 ### 1.1 Goals

 - Provide a fully declarative way to set up cross-cluster replication and migrations through a dedicated CRD
-- Manage PCSM lifecycle (start, pause, resume, finalize, failure recovery) within the operator reconciliation loop
+- Manage PCSM lifecycle (start, pause, resume, reset, finalize) within the operator reconciliation loop, driven exclusively by explicit user intent expressed on the CR — the controller never auto-recovers from failed states and never auto-restarts after a reset
 - Expose replication status and lag in the CR status for observability
 - Keep PCSM lifecycle independent of the target `PerconaServerMongoDB` CR — adding or removing replication does not require modifying the cluster CR